LLNL/Abmarl/docs/src/highlights.rst

    to move or to "attack" another agent in one of the nearby squares.
 The policy is just a simple 2-layer MLP, each layer having 64 units.
 We don’t apply any kind of specialized architecture that encourages collaboration or competition.
-Each agent is simple: they do not have a model of the simulation; they do not have a global view of the environment; their actions are only local in both space and in agent interaction (they can only interact with one agent at a time).
+Each agent is simple: they do not have a model of the simulation; they do not have a global view of the simulation; their actions are only local in both space and in agent interaction (they can only interact with one agent at a time).
 Yet, we will see efficient and complex strategies emerge, collaboration and competition from the common or conflicting